 In this paper, we present a novel methodology that leads to preservation of meaningful textual information in low quality historical documents.
-The proposed scheme consists of five distinct steps: a pre-processing procedure using a low-pass Wiener filter, a rough estimation of foreground regions using Niblack's approach, a background surface calculation by interpolating neighboring background intensities, a thresholding by combining the calculated background surface with the original image and finally a post-processing technique in order to eliminate noise pixels, improve the quality of text regions and preserve stroke connectivity.
+The proposed scheme consists of four (4) distinct steps: a pre-processing procedure using a low-pass Wiener filter, a rough estimation of foreground regions using Niblack's approach, a background surface calculation by interpolating neighboring background intensities and finally a thresholding by combining the calculated background surface with the original image.
 Text areas are located if the distance of the original image with the calculated background is over a threshold.
 This threshold adapts to the gray-scale value of the background surface in order to preserve textual information even in very dark background areas.
 The proposed methodology works with great success even in cases of historical manuscripts with poor quality, shadows, nonuniform illumination, low contrast, large signal-dependent noise, smear and strain.
-Experimental results show that our algorithm outperforms the most known thresholding approaches.
+Experimental results show that our algorithm out-performs the most known thresholding approaches.